LeapLabTHU/Uni-AdaFocus/Uni-AdaFocus with Experiments on ActivityNet, FCVID and Mini-Kinetics/custom_finetune.md

 ## Start evaluating

-Run the following command to evaluate Uni-AdaFocus on valid split of your dataset.
+Run the following command to evaluate Uni-AdaFocus on the validation split of your dataset.
-* add --evaluate to turn to evaluation mode
+* add --evaluate to turn to the evaluation mode
-* add --resume to specify the model checkpoint to test.
+* add --resume to specify the model checkpoint to evaluate

 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3 python -m torch.distributed.launch --nproc_per_node=4 --master_port 12345 main.py \